johanreinalda/network-weathermap/README.AKIPS.txt

   AKIPS, by defaults, exports the link data as "device:port", where the ports can something like eth1/0/2, or Ten-GigabitEthernet1/4/8

-  Note this change is in the "tab datafile" import module
+  Note this changes the "tab datafile" import module
-	"lib/datasources/WeatherMapDataSource_tabfile.php"
+	lib/datasources/WeatherMapDataSource_tabfile.php

+* added INFOURLTARGET attribute to NODEs and LINKs, to allow opening in a new window if set on NODE or LINK  (or their DEFAULT definition), this will add the "target=<string>" attribute to the HTML 'href' generated for the URLINFO attribute.
+	Changes in
+		lib\Weathermap.class.php
+		lib\WeatherMap.keywords.inc.php
+		lib\WeatherMapNode.class.php
+		lib\WeatherMapLink.class.php